psipred/merizo_search/README.md

  3 | Exact multi-domain architecture (MDA) match | Query chain and hit chain correspond at domain level without domain rearrangement or insertions.

 It is possible for the same hit chain to be listed more than once for the same query chain, as multiple query domain-hit domain mappings may be possible (e.g. in the case of repeats of domains).
 In such cases, Merizo-search will list all such pairings, one per line.
+As stated above, if any domains in the query or hit chains are discontinuous, you will need to carry out extra checks to verify the matches.
+In particular, do not rely solely on the value of `match_category`, as it uses a fairly simple algorithm to assign the match category values.

 ## Other outputs